Deadrick99/petstore_backend/README.md

 ### How do I get set up?

 1. Clone Repo
-2. Run `npm ci` to install all dependencies
+2. Run `npm run init` to install all dependencies and generate files
 3. Run `npm run build` to build the project
 3. Run `npm run start` to start up the server